Emotional-Toys/l-code/Reference.md

 ```

 #### `RET` - Return from Subroutine (context version) <a name="ret"></a>
-Return to R-Code position following `CALL` command.
+Return to L-Code position following `CALL` command.
 Return value placed into Context variable, for use with `CASE` statement.
 If value not given, or zero is returned, original Context value on entry to subroutine is returned.

 Usage:
   `RET:<new-context-value>`